 In-Depth Look: Athletic Trainer for County Fire and Rescue Services

-Kelsey Tanler, DAT, LAT, ATC is an Athletic Trainer (AT) and Health and Injury Prevention Manager for Montgomery County Government and Montgomery County Fire and Rescue Services.
+Kelsey Loftus, DAT, LAT, ATC is an Athletic Trainer (AT) and Health and Injury Prevention Manager for Montgomery County Government and Montgomery County Fire and Rescue Services.
 She has been a certified AT since 2019.

 Describe your setting:

 I am contracted through Concentra to provide athletic training services to both the fire department (career and volunteer members) and the county government.
-My services to fire and rescue include injury evaluation, treatment, and rehabilitation while also providing injury preventative education, functional screenings, job analyses, and health and wellness support.
+My services to fire and rescue include injury evaluation, treatment and rehabilitation while also providing injury preventative education, functional screenings, job analyses, and health and wellness support.

 Describe your typical day: